mirageglobe/devopsjourney/src/book.md

 - on your local machine install docker
 - create a dockerfile based off alpine linux
 - install nginx as a web server in the container
-- spin up and share the container on docker hub ( https://hub.docker.com/ )
+- spin up and share the container on public docker hub ( https://hub.docker.com/ )
-- have the final image under 300 mb
+- have the final image under 30 mb

+**challenge two**

+fulfill the following requirements :

+- include php-fpm based off your public nginx container
+- show basic php info
+- the host on port 8081